Maine Seafood Guide – Shark

 Blacknose shark is overfished, overfishing is occurring.

-Dusky shark is overfished, overfishing is occuring.
+Dusky shark is overfished, overfishing is occurring.

-Scalloped hammerhead is overfished, overfishing is occuring.
+Scalloped hammerhead is overfished, overfishing is occurring.

 Porbeagle is overfished; overfishing is no longer occurring.